-Based on the specific role that each part of the academic article plays in achieving the communicative purpose, Swales (1990) first identifies the larger structural parts of a research article, including the introduction, methods, result, discussion, and conclusion section, these individual sections of research article all have certain moves and steps.
+Based on the specific role that each part of academic article plays in achieving the the communicative purpose, Swales (1990) first identifies the larger structural parts of a research article, including the introduction, methods, result, discussion, and conclusion section, these individual sections of research article all have certain moves and steps.
 In terms of abstract, Hyland (2000)'s linear order of five move model was widely used.
 "Create a Research Space", also known as the "CARS" model was put forward by Swales in 1981 and showed a sequence of three moves that frequently occur in the introduction section of a research article.
 What's more, through a corpus-based study, Lim (2006) summarized the move structure of the methodology section, which follows three moves.
-Also, there have been several studies in the result section, including Brett (1994), Nwogu (1997) The above models have motivated many attempts of investigations in various fields, the importance of genre knowledge not only lies in helping language learners to understand and master academic, professional, or educational discourse but also in facilitating learners to follow some conventions of their discipline (Swales, 1990).
+Also, there have been several studies in the result section, including Brett (1994), Nwogu (1997), Yang & Allison (2003), etc. Yang & Allison (2003) also put forward seven moves in the discussion section.

+The above models have motivated many attempts of investigations in various fields, the importance of genre knowledge not only lies in helping language learners to understand and master academic, professional, or educational discourse but also in facilitating learners to follow some conventions of their discipline (Swales, 1990).
 What's more, the results of move analysis have been successfully used for developing teaching and learning materials (Stoller & Robinson, 2013).

-4 b) Hammond's Circular Writing Model
+b) Hammond's Circular Writing Model